The British Pilgrimage Trust has rediscovered one of Britain’s great pilgrimage routes – a 250 mile journey from

 Where the press of peers did pass, when her fame was blown”

-Such loss of tradition was sadly standard in the Reformation.
+Such loss of Britain’s pilgrimage tradition was sadly standard in the Reformation.
 And it was remarkably thorough.
-King Henry VIII, after having arranged a show trial of Thomas Becket’s bones to declare him a traitor, commanded that all references and images of Becket be scrubbed from reality, even erased from centuries old charter documents.
+King Henry VIII, after having arranged a show trial of Thomas Becket’s bones to declare him a traitor, commanded that all references and images of Becket be erased, even from centuries old charter documents.
 Becket had been on the seal of both London and Canterbury – so hundreds of ancient documents were doctored to comply.
-It was a period of deliberate re-writing of the story of England.
-And this pilgrimage route – the Old Way to Canterbury – was simply erased with all the rest.
+It was a deliberate re-writing of the story of England.
+And this pilgrimage route – the Old Way to Canterbury – disappeared with all the rest.

 Creating the Pilgrimage Anew

 Until today.
 The BPT is re-opening this ancient British pilgrimage route.
 We have used the Gough map as a prompt to plot the best possible modern pilgrimage route between Southampton and Canterbury.
 Our guiding criteria for re-creating this route have been:

 3-Heritage and Holy places

 4-Nature and Beauty

 This means our route follows these key waypoints: